top of page

 Fayetteville's Very Own Local News (On YouTube)

-- Jan 25
+• Jan 25

-- 6 min read
+• 12 min read

 I think Fayetteville is highly underrepresented on any NC news channels and would do well with having their own.
 The Fayetteville Observer has plenty to report on for things that go on around here, and I think it would do well to have a crew and bring together all the social media outlets to one platform where they can be shared.
-It doesn't have to be a 24/7 channel, but could report on specific weather in different parts of the city, outages/road closures/etc., talk about up and coming changes in the city (like encouraging pedestrians to use the new sidewalks, telling everyone where there are new sidewalks (particularly important for people who don't use the roads to keep up to date with where work is being done), and encouraging pedestrians to wear something reflective.
+It doesn't have to be a 24/7 channel, but could report on specific weather in different parts of the city, outages/road closures/etc., talk about up and coming changes in the city (like encouraging pedestrians to use the new sidewalks, telling everyone where there are new sidewalks (particularly important for people who don't use the roads to keep up to date with where work is being done, and encouraging people to sign up for city-wide text alerts), and encouraging pedestrians to wear something reflective.
 A section on it that shows just how hard it is to see someone with versus without could go a long way, since not all pedestrians have cars and understand from a driver's perspective.
 It could also highlight things that are going on at the libraries, or have a This Week in Fayetteville section that goes over all the happenings across sectors.
 It would be a great place for people to submit pictures like cool sunsets or a great lightning video (which could then be put on the facebook page and other social media), for shelters to feature pets, to highlight toy drives, fundraisers, and other poverty-related events like the state of homelessness and what to do if you are homeless (like outreaches, shelters, and food pantries), and so much more.
 There could also be crime reports.
 I only ever saw one crime reported in Fayetteville which involved a police chase on the morning news (ABC11) in all the years that I saw it.
 So knowing where crime is happening and what crimes happen most could help people protect themselves and report it.

 A YouTube channel that livestreams would be a great addition to downtown, particularly for those interested in landing a larger job with a bigger company.
 College communications majors interested in becoming a journalist or reporter would have a place to start nearby.
 They could offer internships, day in the life presentations for schools (like what it's like to be a reporter, camera man, journalist etc.), along with other student benefits like school closures and report annual testing scores across schools as well as other records like school sports team interviews after big wins or comparing reading and math comprehension percentages across school systems.
 It could probably promote healthy competition and make our school systems not just better but also more well-known.